-Mention basic details related to you like, date of birth, nationality etc.
+Mention basic details related to you like, such as date of birth, nationality, etc.

 This Latin word means Curriculum Viteza means ‘course of life’, and correspondingly it is an in-depth document which can spread across multiple pages.
 Education and Achievements are the most relevant fields explained in it.
 The difference between a CV and Resume comes from the fact that it is mandatory to arrange the content of a CV in chronological order.
 A CV is static, and one doesn’t change the order and the positions of the achievements.
 A CV does not come with a page limit.
 It can be a two-page document or a ten-page document.
 The length of a CV is based on the experience of a person and is not modified as per the job description or purpose.

 Take a look at the CV Format: